stlouis-mo-developers/cmsinreact/README.md

 - If you used the `Create React App` or the `git clone fom repo-url` method, you already have the first component created for you.
 - Your first component is also known as the App component and is contained within your `src` folder in the `App.tsx` file.
 - So, open your `App.tsx` file and you will find a ReactJS function that declarees your App Component.
+- So, there are two types of components that we can create in ReactJs based on how it uses `State`.
+State is data that we bring into a component that ends up being used, changed or even presented in the User Interface
+    - A `Functional component` or `stateless component` or `dumb component` is a JavaScript function that accepts an argument or input named props and returns a React element.
+Functional components don't have or hold their own `State`
+    - A `class component` or `stateful component`or `smart component` is a React component that holds or maintains its own `State`.

+### App Component
+ - `Create React App` by default generates your first component as a functional component inside the `App.tsx` file
+ - A functional component is a JavaScript function that accepts an argument or inputs named props and returns a React element, Functional components don't have their own state and are also known as `stateless components`

 ## Tips